rocket-pool/old.docs.rocketpool.net/src/guides/node/geth-pruning.md

 Pruning Geth means taking the primary Execution (ETH1) client offline so it can clean itself up.
 When this happens, the Smartnode (and your Consensus (ETH2) client) will need some other way to access the ETH1 chain in order to function properly.

-The easiest way to provide this is with a **fallback ETH1 client**.
+The easiest way to provide this is with a **fallback node**.
-If you [configured an Execution (ETH1) fallback client](./docker.md#eth1-fallback-configuration) using `rocketpool service config` already, then the Smartnode will automatically switch over to it when your Geth contianer goes down for maintenance for you.
+If you [configured a fall back node](./fallback.md) using `rocketpool service config` already, then the Smartnode will automatically switch over to it when your Geth contianer goes down for maintenance for you.
 It will also inform your Consensus (ETH2) client to use the fallback as well.

 ::: danger WARNING
-If you don't have an Execution (ETH1) fallback client configured, your Smartnode will stop working until Geth finishes pruning.
+If you don't have a fallback node configured, your Smartnode will stop working until Geth finishes pruning.
 Your Consensus (ETH2) client will still attest, but it will fail any block proposals it makes.
 :::

 With that in mind, the following two conditions are required to successfully prune Geth:

-- A working Execution (ETH1) fallback client configured
+- A working fallback node configured
 - At least **50 GB** of free space remaining on your SSD